 What can UL do for me?

 UL is an approved IAC evaluation facility and can perform device security evaluations and guide you through the evaluation path to get your device certified.
-Furthermore, UL’s laboratory in California (previously known as Infogard) is the only APCA IAC Approved Evaluation Facility in the United States.
-Our experienced staff of APCA evaluators supports our clients through every phase of the process, from compliance consulting to approval coordination with APCA.
+Furthermore, UL’s laboratory in California (previously known as Infogard) is the only AusPayNet IAC Approved Evaluation Facility in the United States.
+Our experienced staff of AusPayNet evaluators supports our clients through every phase of the process, from compliance consulting to approval coordination with AusPayNet.